AGI-Edgerunners/LLM-Adapters/README.md

 -->

 <h1 align="center">
-<p> LLM-Adapter</p> <br>
+<p> LLM-Adapters</p> <br>
 <img src="picture.jpg" width="73" height="114">
 </h1>

 <h3 align="center">
     <p>LLM-Adapters: An Adapter Family for Parameter-Efficient Fine-Tuning of Large Language Models</p>
 </h3>
 LLM-Adapters is an easy-to-use framework that integrates various adapters into LLMs and can execute adapter-based PEFT methods of LLMs for different tasks.
+LLM-Adapter is an extension of [HuggingFace's PEFT](https://github.com/huggingface/peft) library, many thanks for their amazing work!

 The framework includes state-of-the-art open-access LLMs: LLaMa-7B, OPT-6.7B, BLOOM-7.1B, and GPT-J, as well as widely used adapters such as Bottleneck adapters, Parallel adapters, and LoRA.